slalombuild/mlops-yolo/README.md

 Model training was done both on a CPU and a cuda enabled enviroment to interact with a GPU.
 Some of the best models can be found under the models folder.
 Later dated models are usually better models.
 To run your own training session and nothing else simply run:
 - ```python -m main --get_data False --train_model True --register_model False  --remove_logs False --logging_level INFO```
 ### MLFlow: Registry and Tracking:
 We use MLFlow to register and track our models.
-To track you Yolov8 model and register it, simply call:
+To track you Yolov8 model and register the model, simply call:
 - ```python -m main --get_data False --train_model False --register_model True  --model_path <path to mode> --remove_logs False --logging_level INFO```
 ### Output
 Video after model inference: